CyrexEnterprise/node-learn-rethinkdb/exercises/install/problem.md

 Now before we start let's make sure we have RethinkDB installed.

-To move on to the next task run `learnrethinkdb verify`
+To move on to the next task run `learnyourethinkdb verify`

 -----------------------------------------------------------